apache/seatunnel/docs/en/connector-v2/sink/Jdbc.md

 In the case of is_exactly_once = "true", Xa transactions are used.
 This requires database support, and some databases require some setup :
   1 postgres needs to set `max_prepared_transactions > 1` such as `ALTER SYSTEM set max_prepared_transactions to 10`.
   2 mysql version need >= `8.0.29` and Non-root users need to grant `XA_RECOVER_ADMIN` permissions. such as `grant XA_RECOVER_ADMIN on test_db.* to 'user1'@'%'`.
+  3 mysql can try to add `rewriteBatchedStatements=true` parameter in url for better performance.

 ## appendix